powershelllive/TwitchStreamNotifcations/README.md

 # TwitchStreamNotifications

-This is an Azure Functions project which allows for notifications to services such as twitter, slack, and discord when a streaming channel has gone online.
+This is an Azure Functions project which allows for notifications to services such as twitter, slack, and discord when a streaming channel has gone live.

 ## Architecture